orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

 * GCC 11, 12, 13, 14 are LTS compilers in this overlay are important for
   binary only packages and the default libstdc++ [C++ standard library] for LTS (C++ 17 and older).
-* GCC 11 which is only availabile for CUDA 11.8 and is not recommended because of version inconsistency between distro's cuDNN ebuild and pyTorch version recommendations.
+* The CUDA 11.8 is not recommended because of version inconsistency between distro's cuDNN ebuild and pyTorch version recommendations.
+This CUDA version is limited to using GCC 11 only on this overlay.
 * GCC 12 or 13 are recommended for CUDA 12.8 for maximum compatibility coverage for using Blender, Ollama (LLM), pyTorch (ML) and to closely align with D12 or U24.